QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 A Duopoly Model
 ----------------------

-Without concerns for robustness, the model is identical to the duopoly model from the :doc:`Markov perfect equilibrium<markov_perf>` lecture
+Without concerns for robustness, the model is identical to the duopoly model from the :doc:`Markov perfect equilibrium<markov_perf>` lecture.

-To begin, we briefly review the structure of that model
+To begin, we briefly review the structure of that model.